Read Smith’s UPDATED plans as of August 5, 2020,

 Every spring CEEDS invites proposals from faculty and teams of faculty who want to develop a new course or modify, revise or enhance an existing course.
 The program supports activities like new course development, new lectures or discussion topics, design of new assignments and projects, and incorporation of field trips and experiences.
 CEEDS can provide expertise, infrastructure, supplemental course funds and course development funding in support of these efforts.

-We are particularly interested in proposals that highlight/examine the sustainability of our campus operations, that support our environmental concentrations, that make use of the MacLeish Field Station or that connect to the college’s current strategic initiatives.
+We are particularly interested in proposals that explore aspects of sustainable communities in policy and practice, support our environmental concentration, that make use of the MacLeish Field Station or connect to the college's current strategic initiatives.

 How to Apply